Explore actual haunted houses and haunted hotels in Kentucky – IF you dare!

 This four-star 16-story hotel accommodated visitors from the 1920s to the early 1970s, a few years after the death of its founder, John Graham Brown.
 After renovation, the hotel reopened a decade later, and staff report a variety of paranormal activity: the elevator frequently stops at the 15th floor (where Brown and his dog resided), footprints appear in the dust, footsteps and moving furniture are heard and the scent of a cigar is noted.
 The spirit of the original proprietor appears to still be keeping his eye on things.

 The DuPont Mansion, an upscale bed & breakfast inn, in “Old” Louisville

 This elegant, three-story Victorian mansion was once the1870s home of wealthy industrialist brothers, Biederman and Alfred DuPont.
-But bachelor Alfred preferred to live elsewhere in Louisville where he could keep his lifestyles choices more private (he was said to frequent houses of ill repute).
+But bachelor Alfred preferred to live elsewhere in Louisville, supposedly so he could keep his lifestyles choices more private (he was said to frequent houses of ill repute).
 When Alfred’s mistress became pregnant in 1893, he tried to send her away but she shot and killed him.
 Although the family thought they covered up this scandal, it is believed that Alfred haunts his familiar stomping grounds.
 An entity was reportedly seen in 1998 wearing a tux with a bullet hole in the chest; an interior designer reported several strange experiences involving a male entity, feeling hot air blown into her ear and being goosed by an invisible hand.